On this page

 Indexing is an investment strategy designed to provide exposure to the performance of a specific investment market by tracking the performance of its key index.

 To track the index, an investment manager buys assets in the same weighting as they occur in the index they are tracking.
-The aim is to match the return of the index by investing in the whole index or a representative sample of it.
+The aim is to match or duplicate the return of the index by investing in the whole index or a representative sample of it.

 What are the pros and cons of indexing?